Changesets are the heart of any version control system, and making good changesets is vitally important to the maintainability of a codebase.

 Bad Example: Committing the HTML changes and requisite CSS / JS separately.
 The first commit represents an inconsistent state, as the feature can exist in the DOM without being properly styled.

-Accurately describing the changes is very important for others (and future you) looking at your code.
+Accurately describing the changes is very important for all individuals who will review or maintain the code.
 A good commit message describes the what and why of a change.
-Please see How to Write a Good Commit Message for more information.